grafana/grafana/docs/sources/datasources/elasticsearch/query-editor/index.md

   - histogram - Depicts frequency distributions.
 See [Histogram aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-histogram-aggregation.html).
   - nested (experimental) - See [Nested aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-nested-aggregation.html).

+Each group by option will have a different subset of options to further narrow your query.

+The following options are specific to the **date histogram** group by option.

   - **Time field** - Depicts date data options.
 The default option can be specified when configuring the Elasticsearch data source in the **Time field name** under the [**Elasticsearch details**](/docs/grafana/latest/datasources/elasticsearch/configure-elasticsearch-data-source/#elasticsearch-details) section.
 Otherwise **@timestamp** field will be used as a default option.
   - **Interval** - Group by a type of interval.
 There are option to choose from the dropdown menu to select seconds, minutes, hours or day.
 You can also add a custom interval such as `30d` (30 days). `Auto` is the default option.
   - **Min doc count** - The minimum amount of data to include in your query.
 The default is `0`.
   - **Thin edges** - Select to trim edges on the time series data points.
 The default is `0`.
   - **Offset** - Changes the start value of each bucket by the specified positive(+) or negative (-) offset duration.
 Examples include `1h` for 1 hour, `5s` for 5 seconds or `1d` for 1 day.
   - **Timezone** - Select a timezone from the dropdown menu.
 The default is `Coordinated universal time`.

 Click the **+ sign** to add multiple group by options.
 The data will grouped in order (first by, then by).